clawfinger/TinySqliteWrapper/README.md

 # TinySqliteWrapper is a super tiny sqlite3 CPP wrapper for personal use.
-Feel free to fork and use (honestly i dont think anyone will tho :) )
+Usecases are limited, use at your own risk.

+##If you need simple and powerfull solution for sqlite 3 please use [SQLiteCpp(https://github.com/SRombauts/SQLiteCpp)